5

 • 2

 In the case of Detroit there is no need to put quotes around "dangerous cities".
 I have personally been escorted by police out of an area of Detroit, when they told me the area I was in was dangerous and I shouldn't be there.
 The only city in the world this has happened to me.
-Nov 8, 2019 at 14:33
+Commented Nov 8, 2019 at 14:33

 • 1

 Happened to experienced, adult traveling companions in Quito, Ecuador, a few years ago.
 They told us about it just after it occurred when we met up back at the hotel.
-Nov 8, 2019 at 16:41
+Commented Nov 8, 2019 at 16:41

 • 1